cmakelib/cmakelib-component-cmdef/doc/PackageChain.md

 but using the whole chain provides increased functionality, i.e. checking all dependencies for consistency, checking and including all linked CMDEF targets to the package.

+The chain is represented by a CMDEF functions called in following oreder

+- CMDEF_ADD_{EXECUTABLE|LIBRARY} - defines CMake target.
+Lets call the target as a TARGET
+- CMDEF_INSTALL - installs target TARGET
+- CMDEF_PACKAGE - creates package.
+It needs to be called exactly once per project as part of the upper most CMakeLists.

+When the chain is called it provides consistent package generation.

 ## Function description

 ### CMDEF_ADD_LIBRARY